ahayashi/hclib-actor/doc/markdowns/details/fabsp.md

 };
 ```

 Here, in a superstep, each PE iterates over its local vertices' neighbors and sends a message to a specific neighbor with the `send()` API.
-The runtime switches back and forth between the superstep and the message handler part to interleave these parts in the superstep.
+The runtime switches back and forth between the superstep, message handler, and internal communication to overlap computation and communication.

 The FA-BSP model typically provides excellent scalability and performance and outperforms state-of-the-art BSP implementations in [various large-scale graph applications](https://hclib-actor.com/#applications).